VidVrbnjak/ratatui_input/README.md

 [Documentation][doc]

 ## Exmaple
-Running `cargo run --example` in this repository can demonstrate usage of ratatui-input `TODO: Upload a GIF of the exmaple running`
+Running `cargo run --example` in this repository can demonstrate usage of ratatui_input `TODO: Upload a GIF of the exmaple running`

 ## Instalation